 The best example of all is our Lord and Savior Jesus Christ Himself.

-Let us imitate Him.
+Let us imitate Jesus .
 Let us praise Him.
 Let all that breathes praise Him.

-Let the whole earth praise Him the Alpha and Omega, the Beginning and the End.
+Let the whole earth praise Jesus the Alpha and Omega, the Beginning and the End.

 Amen and Amen for all eternity.